TerraFail451/SADX-AP-PopTracker/README.md

 ## Usage

 The tracker will show you which hub worlds, stages, upgrades, and emblems you can access with your current items

-## Notes

-If not using auto-tracking, the `Show All Stages` toggle must be turned on to see stages